bar2sek/homelab/hypervisor/README.md

 1. Apply Changes
 1. Main node > DataCenter > Cluster > Create Cluster
 1. Add name `pxmx-cluster` and add second link for cluster network, ensure cluster network is Link 0 for higher priority.
+1. Do the same process on other two nodes, but `Join Cluster` and select info from first node.

 ### Add High Availability

+1.

+### Setup Ceph Cluster

 1.